With Databricks Feature Store, you can:

 Check feature freshness.

-To access the Feature Store UI, click Feature Store in the sidebar.
-This icon appears only when you are in the machine learning persona.
-The Feature Store UI lists all of the available feature tables, along with the following metadata:
+To access the Feature Store UI, in the sidebar, select Machine Learning > Feature Store.
+The Feature Store UI lists all of the available feature tables, along with the features in the table and the following metadata:

 Who created the feature table.